-The possibilities for fresh ingredients are diverse in the regional market.
-Worldwide, regional markets are unique experiences that provide insights into the country's eating habits.
-We show you the best regional markets worldwide.
+There are many options for fresh ingredients on the regional market.
+Regional markets around the world are unique experiences that offer insights into the country's eating habits.
+We show you the best regional markets worldwide

-Fresh fruit, vegetables, meat, fish and local specialties - the possibilities for fresh ingredients are diverse in the regional market.
-Less plastic, directly from the farmer, short transport distances, organic and seasonal, who would like to buy sustainable is therefore just right on domestic markets.
-Worldwide, regional markets are unique experiences that provide insights into the country's eating habits.
+Fresh fruit, Vegetables, Meat, fish and local specialties - there are many options for fresh ingredients on the regional market.
+Fewer plastic, directly from farmers, short transport routes, organic and seasonal, if you want to shop sustainably, you are at the right place on local markets.
+Worldwide regional markets are unique experiences that offer insights into the country's eating habits.

-As part of the itinerary planning, a piece of culture with authentic and local specialties, away from tourist restaurants, can be met.
-We show which regional markets can not be missed worldwide.
+As part of the travel planning you can get to know a piece of culture with authentic and local specialties, away from tourist restaurants.
+We show which regional markets around the world cannot be missed.

 The 5 best regional markets worldwide

 - La Boqueria, Barcelona